CrayLabs/SmartSim/doc/orchestrator.rst

 Launch Standard Orchestrator
 ----------------------------
-In the context of this ``Experiment``, it's essential to create and launch the databases as a preliminary step before any other components since the application script requests and sends tensors from a launched databases.
+In the context of this ``Experiment``, it's essential to create and launch the databases as a preliminary step before any other workflow components.
+This is because the application script requests and sends tensors to and from a launched database.

-We aim to demonstrate the standard orchestrator automation capabilities of SmartSim, so we create a single database in the workflow: a multi-sharded database.
+We aim to demonstrate the standard orchestrator automation capabilities of SmartSim, so we create a clustered database in the workflow.

 Step 1: Initialize Orchestrator
 '''''''''''''''''''''''''''''''